AmrAdelKhalil/py_crawler/README.md

-# py_crawler
-This is a YouTube python crawler using Flask
+This is a YouTube python crawler using Flask, For more information about installation follow the [Wiki](https://github.com/AmrAdelKhalil/py_crawler/wiki)